 Overview ↑ Back to top

 WooCommerce Local Pickup Plus extends WooCommerce shipping to let your customers pick up items from different locations.
 You can control which items are eligible for pickup and determine where customers can pick up these items.
-Local Pickup Plus also supports geocoding to show your customers where your pickup locations are in relation to their billing address, making it easier for them to choose the best location!
+Local Pickup Plus also supports geocoding to sort the order of the locations list based on the distance from the customer, making it easier for them to choose the best location!

 Requirements ↑ Back to top